 We expect that our operating expenses and capital expenditures will increase in the future as we expand our business and integrate our recent acquisitions.
 We plan to increase our sales and marketing headcount to promote our new clinical tests and services and to expand into new geographies and to increase our research and development expenditures associated with performing work with research collaborators, to expand our pipeline and to perform work associated with our research collaborations.
 For example, in 2011 we entered into an affiliation agreement to form a joint venture with the Mayo Foundation for Medical Education and Research pursuant to which we made an initial \$1.0 million capital contribution in October 2013 and \$1.0 million in the third quarter of 2014.
-We currently anticipate that we will make capital contributions of \$1.0 million later in 2016 and expect to make additional capital contributions of up to \$3.0 million, subject to the joint venture entity's achievement of certain operational milestones.
+We currently anticipate that we may make capital contributions up to \$1.0 million later in 2016 and expect to make additional capital contributions of up to \$3.0 million, subject to the joint venture entity's achievement of certain operational milestones.
 Until we can generate a sufficient amount of revenues to finance our cash requirements, which we may never do, we may need to raise additional capital to fund our operations.

-We also expect to use significant cash to fund acquisitions.
+Subject to the availability of financing, we may use significant cash to fund acquisitions.
 On October 9, 2015, we acquired substantially all of the assets of Response Genetics, Inc. for aggregate consideration of approximately \$12.9 million consisting of \$7.5 million in cash and our common stock valued at approximately \$5.4 million.

 In May 2015, we entered into a line of credit with Silicon Valley Bank.
-Pursuant to the amendment dated January 28, 2016, the Company agreed not to draw on the line of credit until \$13 million of additional equity is raised.
-See Note 4 of Notes to Unaudited Consolidated Financial Statements included in Item 1 of this quarterly report on Form 10-Q.
+Pursuant to the amendment dated January 28, 2016, the Company agreed not to draw on the line of credit until \$8 million of additional equity is raised.
+On June 3, 2016, the Company delivered its April 2016 reporting package to SVB showing the Company was in technical default with SVB due to violating a liquidity covenant.
+As discussed in Note 1 of Notes to Unaudited Consolidated Financial Statements included in Item 1 of this quarterly report on Form 10-Q, the Company raised \$5 million in May of 2016.
+The Company was in compliance with all covenants in May and June of 2016.
+SVB has waived the April 2016 technical default.
+See Note 5 of Notes to Unaudited Consolidated Financial Statements included in Item 1 of this quarterly report on Form 10-Q.